Graduate Student Attendees

 ||

-YoungHyun Na, Sungkyunkwan University Research Interests: I am deeply interested in the Victorian era, particularly Charles Dickens's novels.
+YoungHyun Na, Sungkyunkwan University Research Interests: I am deeply interested in the Victorian era, particularly in Charles Dickens's novels.
 Last year, I wrote a paper on Hard Times for a graduate seminar at Sungkyunkwan University.
 My thesis is that the circus functions not only as a critique of the middle class’s rigid utilitarian beliefs but also as a symbol of potential harmony between social classes, suggesting that the working and middle classes are, in some sense, destined to coexist in mutual understanding.
 Furthermore, I am committed to exploring the field of Digital Humanities.
 I aim to employ distant reading techniques to analyze Victorian novels from a macroscopic perspective, revealing patterns, trends, and insights that traditional close reading might overlook.
-By leveraging data-driven approaches such as topic modeling, word frequency analysis, and sentiment analysis, I hope to uncover new dimensions of meaning and contribute to evolving academic discourse on Victorian literature. |
+By leveraging data-driven approaches such as topic modeling, word frequency analysis, and sentiment analysis, I hope to uncover new dimensions of meaning and contribute to the evolving academic discourse on Victorian literature. |

 ||